Metal vs. Bamboo Knitting Needles: How to Choose for Your Project

 The walking foot wins for quilting, because walking foot keeps layered fabric moving in step better than a standard foot.

-DMC embroidery floss is the better buy for most embroidery and cross-stitch work, because it gives cleaner stitch control and easier color matching.
+DMC embroidery floss is the better buy for most embroidery and cross-stitch work.

 Fusible web is the better buy for most sewing workbench projects because it delivers the cleaner, more permanent bond for hems, appliqué.

-The beginner crochet hook set wins for most first-time buyers over the single crochet hook, because it covers more yarn weights and removes the size.
+The beginner crochet hook set wins for most first-time buyers over the single crochet hook.

 Chalk for sewing wins for most home sewing benches because chalk for sewing marks the fabric directly and keeps the prep stack small.